tarwn/lessthandot-hugo/blogs/content/posts/2014-01-23-star-schema-the-complete-reference-review.md

 ---
 <p style="text-align: justify">
   I finished my first book of this year and here's the review!
 After I finished the newest edition of Ralph Kimball's Data Warehouse Toolkit, a senior colleague of mine recommended the book <a href="http://www.amazon.com/Star-Schema-The-Complete-Reference/dp/0071744320">Star Schema The Complete Reference</a> by Christopher Adamson.
 To be honest, I had never heard about it.
 But was I wrong: this book is an absolute must read for every data warehouse professional who takes himself/herself seriously.
 The book is extremely well written and it explains the concepts of star schemas (hence the title of course) very thoroughly with great detailed examples.
-I would even go as far by proclaiming that I like this book better than the “Toolkit”.
+I would even go as far by proclaiming that I like this book better than the "Toolkit".
 If I had to choose only one book to take with me on new projects, it would be this one.
 </p>

 <p style="text-align: justify">